 The smxFS API follows the standard C library file i/o API.
 Any limitations or differences from the standard are noted in the call descriptions below.
-The sfs\ prefix gives these their own namespace, and makes it easy to search for calls to this library.
+The sfs prefix gives these their own namespace, and makes it easy to search for calls to this smxFS.
 A few non-standard calls were added for additional capabilities such as initializing the filesystem, registering device drivers, and indicating free space on the media.

-In order to minimize code space, some of the less-common functions can be omitted by setting SFS\FULL\FEATURES\SUPPORT to 0.
+In order to minimize code space, some of the less-common functions can be omitted by setting SFS_FULL_FEATURES_SUPPORT to 0.